KarynaMisnik/sw-testing-study/README.md

 **Explainability:** Verifying that AI decisions can be understood, interpreted, and justified.

 **Robustness:** Checking that the AI behaves correctly under unexpected, noisy, or edge-case inputs.

+IoT in the context of testing requires(network, hardware, swintegrations):

+device interoperability, network stability, data integrity, real-time responsiveness, and attention to security vulnerabilities.